You are here

-- have a reliable system to make sure appropriate Read codes are added to patient records, for example from correspondence when a new relevant diagnosis is made
+- have a reliable system for adding appropriate clinical codes to patient records.
+For example from correspondence when a new relevant diagnosis is made

-- carry out regular audits using Read code searches to make sure vaccination and boosters have been offered to relevant patients
+- carry out regular searches using clinical codes.
+This is to make sure vaccination and boosters have been offered to relevant patients

-- follow PHE guidance on storage of vaccinations
+- follow PHE guidance on ordering, storing and handling vaccinations

-- make sure nurses who are not qualified as independent prescribers are adopting PGDs and using them appropriately .
+- make sure nurses who are not qualified as independent prescribers are using Patient Group Directives (PGDs) and ensure they use them appropriately.

 All immunisers must:

-- have received specific immunisation training, based on PHE standards for vaccination and immunisation
+- have received specific immunisation training, based on PHE national minimum standards and core curriculum for immunisation training

 - stay up to date with current practice in immunisation, including new recommendations